jmbarnes1987/jandcb.com/jacobbarnes/_posts/2018-03-28-bumber-sticker-politics.markdown

 * "Liberalism is the problem, not the solution."
 * Etc...

-[comment]: # (One might say, "the subject is government, don't change the subject."
-Ok, let's play that game too by adding a qualifier via the following syntax: "Government is the problem with ____, not the solution"
-"Government is the problem with individual freedom, not the solution."
-That statement is incredibly ambiguous.
-Are we talking about the individual freedom to marry a member of the same sex, or to have your religious beliefs on marriage upheld in the face of same sex marriage?
-Is it that government is the problem with the individual's freedom to engage in a particular rhetoric, or being protected from it?)

 You get the point, I hope.

 ## We live in a Democratic Republic, how can government be the problem?